AR-sieve Bootstrap for High-dimensional Time Series: Introduction

-Factor modelling or low-rank representation can project high-dimensional data into low-dimensional subspace.
-Principal component analysis (PCA) is a common technique to pursue projections or subspace with the most variation in the original data \citep{bai_determining_2002, fan_high-dimensional_2011}.
-Identifying the low-dimensional representation for high-dimensional time series is more complicated because keeping the temporal dependence in dimension reduction is a crucial requirement.
-Earlier literature of this field on multivariate time series is vast and includes the canonical correlation analysis \citep{Box_Tiao1977}, the factor models \citep{Pena_Box1987}, and the scalar component model \citep{Tiao_Tsay1989}.
-Later \citet{lam_estimation_2011} study a factor model for high-dimensional time series based on an accumulation of autocovariance matrices, aiming to capture all temporal dependence by common factors.
+Factor modeling or low-rank representation can project high-dimensional data into a low-dimensional subspace.
+Principal component analysis (PCA) is a common technique for pursuing projections or subspaces with the most variation in the original data \citep{bai_determining_2002, fan_high-dimensional_2011}.
+Identifying a low-dimensional representation for high-dimensional time series is more complicated because keeping the temporal dependence in dimension reduction is a crucial requirement.
+The earlier literature on multivariate time series in this field is vast and includes canonical correlation analysis \citep{Box_Tiao1977}, factor models \citep{Pena_Box1987}, and a scalar component model \citep{Tiao_Tsay1989}.
+Later, \citet{lam_estimation_2011} studied a factor model for high-dimensional time series based on an accumulation of autocovariance matrices, aiming to capture all temporal dependence by common factors.

-In this article, we reduce high-dimensional time series based on a factor model whose common factors possess all temporal dependence of the original time series.
-Efficient estimation for such factor model is borrowed from the idea of \cite{lam_estimation_2011}, which conduct eigendecomposition for a set of autocovariance matrices with various time-lags.
-With the lower-dimensional common factors time series, the AR-sieve bootstrap is feasible and produces bootstrap samples for common factors.
+In this article, we reduce high-dimensional time series based on a factor model whose common factors possess all the temporal dependence of the original time series.
+Efficient estimation for such a factor model is borrowed from the idea of \cite{lam_estimation_2011}, which conducts eigen-decomposition for a set of autocovariance matrices with various time-lags. \comm{However, it is important to distinguish our contribution from this foundational work.
+While \cite{lam_estimation_2011} established the estimation theory (consistency and convergence rates), they did not address the problem of statistical inference, such as constructing confidence intervals.
+Our work fills this gap by utilizing their estimation procedure as a building block to develop the theoretical validity of the AR-sieve bootstrap for uncertainty quantification in high-dimensional time series.} With lower-dimensional common factor time series, the AR-sieve bootstrap is feasible and produces bootstrap samples for common factors.
 Finally, the AR-sieve bootstrap could recover the relationship between common factors and the original high-dimensional time series.